Black Hat 2024: Foreign Influence Operations Evolve as Narrative Attacks Become More Sophisticated

 The Threat of AI-Generated Deepfakes

-AI-generated deepfakes represent a new frontier in disinformation.
+AI-generated deepfakes represent a new frontier in narrative attacks.
 Audio deepfakes, in particular, are easier and cheaper to produce than video deepfakes, making them a potent tool for spreading false information.
-Saegerman points to OpenAI’s exposure of covert influence campaigns utilizing AI to generate and disseminate content across multiple languages and platforms, underscoring the potential for AI to turbocharge disinformation.
+Saegerman points to OpenAI’s exposure of covert influence campaigns utilizing AI to generate and disseminate content across multiple languages and platforms, underscoring the potential for AI to turbocharge narrative attacks.

 To combat the threat of AI-generated deepfakes, there are ongoing efforts to develop detection tools and regulatory frameworks.
 The World Economic Forum’s Digital Trust Initiative aims to counter harmful online content, including deepfakes, by promoting the responsible design and deployment of AI systems.